weluse/ansible-piwik/Readme.md

 ## Description

 *ansible-piwik* is an [Ansible](http://ansible.cc) role.
-The playbook contains tasks to provide a Piwik installation (with MySQL backend) running on Apache.
+The playbook contains tasks to provide a Piwik installation (with MySQL backend) running on Nginx.

+This fork replaces Apache with Nginx.

 ## Provides

 1. MySQL
-2. Apache
+2. Nginx
 3. PHP
 4. Latest Piwik codebase
 5. GeoIP database